vegaprotocol/specs/user-interface/9001-DATA-data_display.md

 ## Order origin

 Some limit orders originate not from a "normal" limit order, but are created by the system for the users when they submitted a pegged order shape or a liquidity provision shape.

+# Time
+Times are generally converted to the browser's local time.
+However in some contexts it is important to show what time zone the stated time is in. e.g. governance votes &amp; and settlement